opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 To limit notification setup access to certain users, notifications are integrated with the Security plugin, which provides the following fine-grained permissions:

-- `cluster:admin/opensearch/controlcenter/lron/get`: The user has permission to `view` the notification configs for long-running operations.
+- `cluster:admin/opensearch/controlcenter/lron/get`: The user has permission to `view` the notification configurations for long-running operations.
-- `cluster:admin/opensearch/controlcenter/lron/write`: The user has permission to `add or update` the notification configs for long-running operations.
+- `cluster:admin/opensearch/controlcenter/lron/write`: The user has permission to `add or update` the notification configurations for long-running operations.
-- `cluster:admin/opensearch/controlcenter/lron/delete`: The user has permission to `delete` the notification configs for long-running operations.
+- `cluster:admin/opensearch/controlcenter/lron/delete`: The user has permission to `delete` the notification configurations for long-running operations.

-If a user lacks permissions to view notification settings, they are prompted to request permissions.
+If a user lacks permissions to view notification settings, they are prompted to request permissions, as shown in the following image.

 <img src="/assets/media/blog-images/2023-07-07-long-running-operation-and-component-template/security-enabled.png" alt="Security enabled"/>{: .img-fluid }